Let's Talk

 The relationship you keep going back to.

-The thing you've never told anyone.
+The thing you’ve never said out loud.

 Write your own rules.

-We talk about what you actually want—not what you think you're allowed to want.
-We look at how family, culture, and other people's rules got into your head, and what it would mean to write your own.
+We talk about what you actually want—not just what you think you’re supposed to want.

 That might mean you reimagine what a relationship looks like—or whether you want one at all.
 You figure out what you’re into and why it scares you.
 Or you say the thing out loud for the first time.